RockyHong/OopsTab/docs/README.md

 ## Deployment

 This site is automatically deployed to GitHub Pages when changes are pushed to the main branch, using the GitHub Actions workflow defined in `.github/workflows/jekyll-gh-pages.yml`.

+The workflow:

+1. Builds the Jekyll site from the `docs` directory
+2. Deploys the built site to GitHub Pages
+3. Makes it available at https://rockyhong.github.io/OopsTab/

+No manual deployment steps are required - just push to the main branch!

+## SEO Optimization

+The site includes:

+- Proper meta tags for search engines and social media
+- Structured data for rich snippets
+- Sitemap.xml for search engine indexing
+- Robots.txt file for crawler guidance

 ## License